-- Activation Functions (1/2 hr) — For each neuron, given an input and a weight (something to do to that input), it should have a way to decide whether to fire or not.
-Current best activation functions are softmax (typically only used for output layer), relu and swish, because they are efficient for computing gradients.
+- Activation Functions (1/2 hr) — For each neuron, given an input and a weight (something to apply to that input), it should have a way to decide whether to fire or not.
+Current best activation functions are softmax (typically only used for output layer), relu, and swish, because they are efficient for computing gradients.

 - Softmax Function (1 hr) — The softmax function maps a vector of real numbers to a vector of probability distributions.
 On the linked page look at the intro and the examples sections.

-- Normalization (1 hr)—the act of controlling the mean and variance to make the learning (training) more effective, though the exact mechanics are not well understood.
-The intuition is that it makes the loss surface smoother and thus easier to navigate in a consistent way.
-There are different types of normalization including batch, layer, instance, group, and others.
+- Normalization (1 hr)—The act of controlling the mean and variance to make the learning (training) more effective, though the exact mechanics are not well understood.
+The intuitive explanation is that it makes the loss surface smoother and thus easier to navigate in a consistent way.
+There are different types of normalization including batch, layer, instance, and group.
 The transformer architecture uses layer normalization.

 - The Illustrated Transformer (8 hr)— This is the original transformer described in Attention is All You Need.
 Pay special attention to self-attention.
-The author addresses embedding with time signal in two separate sections.
-Remember this is actually comes after tokenization.
+Don’t get thrown off by the author addressing embedding with time signal in two separate sections.
+Remember embedding with time signal actually comes after tokenization.

 - Temperature Sampling, Top K Sampling, Top P Sampling — Ignore the specific implementations in the transformers library and focus on the explanations for the different types of sampling.

 Well done!
 You are through the hardest part.
 Now it’s time to learn some new tools prior to fine-tuning GPT-2.